LuizAdamchuk/finance-control/README.md

 # Features

 Application for financial control, using your Local Storage to keep your data. <br/>
-Working offline, after first use.<br/>
+Works offline, after first use.<br/>

 ## Installation